-Upper Flood Swallet in relation to the surface - Survey courtesy of Ben Cooper, Google maps courtesy of Bill Chadwick
+Upper Flood Swallet in relation to the surface - Survey by Ben Cooper, Google map overlay courtesy of Bill Chadwick

 Upper Flood Swallet is an exceptionally well-decorated cave.
 Controls are in place to conserve the cave and to record trips made.

 Access is managed by Mendip Caving Group at the request of the landowner.
 Party size is limited to three plus the MCG leader.

 In the Old Cave, there are many overhead formations which can only be avoided by crawling in the stream.

 In the New Cave great care must be used to avoid any unecessary muddy contacts with the cave formations.

 The entrance is located at the northern end of Velvet Bottom, 400 yards east of the minor crossroads at Charterhouse and lies in a shallow depression amongst grassy spoil heaps from lead mining activity.

 A padlocked steel lid (renewed in 2007) covers a 12ft climb down through concrete piping in the back-filled entrance depression.

 From the foot of the pipe a short passage leads to the head of a 6ft climb down to man-made steps.
 A back-filled pasage behind the steps originally led back towards the surface and timber roof shoring was seen.